HTC One M8 review

 You can also take photo booth style selfies, perfect for you and friends to show off and share.
 But more interesting is the move to face detection and tracking on the front camera to keep you in the shot during video conferencing and the ability to take selfies automatically - you just have to stay still.
 Alternatively you can use voice to trigger photos or video.

 We've broken down the details of the HTC Eye Experience on the HTC One (M8), so click through to get the lowdown.

 Battery and extreme power saving

 There's a 2600mAh battery in the new HTC One which is a little larger than the earlier model.
-Although that might not sound quite as capacious as you might like because the Samsung Galaxy S5 has 2800mAh and the Sony Xperia Z2 has 3200mAh, but we haven't yet had the chance to fully test those.
+Although that might not sound quite as capacious as you might like because the Samsung Galaxy S5 has 2800mAh and the Sony Xperia Z2 has 3200mAh, but it stands in good stead.